Canada PR and IRCC processing times

 How does IRCC calculate processing times?

-For most application lines, the IRCC processing time you see is based on how long it took to finish a large share of recently completed applications of that type.
+IRCC processing times are calculated mostly from how long it took to finish a large share of recently completed applications of that type.
 In other words, the posted number looks backward at cases that have already been decided, rather than forward at your file.
 For some programs IRCC instead shows a service standard, a target it aims to meet.
 Either way, the figure is an estimate.
 Because it is recalculated as new completions come in, the number you see at submission can change while you wait, and your own file can finish faster or slower than the average.
+This is the key reason an IRCC processing time is a planning guide rather than a guaranteed deadline for your specific application.

 Why do processing times vary so much?